bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.

 ## Overarching Considerations
 This checklist is relevant only at the beginning of projects.
-This ensures that the necessary requirements are in place or have been
+This ensures that the necessary requirements are satisfied before implementation starts.
 - [ ] SCM tool has been chosen and all team members have access
 - [ ] Release management activities have been performed (refer to the release management checklist)
 - [ ] A base package for the project has been defined